 The portfolio is a concrete representation of each student's unique journey, and the presentation is the forum where students present the outcome of their two years of study, highlighting their critical thinking and professional beliefs.

-The Master's Portfolio consists of a personal practice platform, a personal narrative documenting professional growth and protfolio client story, professional development plan, and resume.
-As the culminating and final component of the M.S. in Occupational Therapy degree from PhilaU, all M.S. students present and defend their portfolios at a community-wide exhibit where practicing occupational therapists, health professionals, and invited members of the University community assemble to review.
-Whenever possible, individual portfolio clients are also invited to attend.
+The Master's Portfolio consists of a the student's practice platform, personal narrative documenting professional growth, professional development plan, and resume.
+As the culminating component of the didactic portion of the program, students present their practice platforms at a community-wide exhibit where practicing occupational therapists, health professionals, and invited members of the University community assemble to review.

 Etosha Whitaker '10 (June 2009)